nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### Few more things to remember about global plugins

-* When you write scripts in your global plugin, the commands you assign to them will take precedence (looked up first).
+* When you write scripts in your global plugin, the commands you assign to them will take precedence (they are looked up first).
 Therefore it is important to consult the NVDA user guide and help for other add-ons to minimize command conflicts.
 * Each global plugin must be placed in globalPlugins directory in your add-on folder structure.
 * It is possible to use more than one Python file in your global plugin.
 If this is the case, you need to put them in a folder (name must be the name of the plugin) inside globalPlugins folder, with the main plugin file named __init__.py.
 * If you need to do something when the global plugin is loaded (such as loading the user configuration), you need to write an __init__ method in your plugin class.
 In this method, you need to call the __init__ method in the super (globalPluginHandler.GlobalPlugin) first before doing other startup work.
 Also, if you need to do something when the global plugin ends, define terminate method.